 The following universal exclusions may prevent the beneficiaries of life insurance from receiving their intended death benefits:

 The contestability period is a predetermined time period (usually two years from the date of issuance) where an insurance company can contest any information you submitted, and even cancel coverage or deny a claim, if there were misstatements or omissions made on the life insurance application.
 If you die during the contestability period and it’s shown that you made misrepresentations on your application, your claim can be denied—even if the cause of death had nothing to do with the actual misrepresentation.

 Material misrepresentation is intentionally withholding material information or providing false information to the insurance company, that would’ve resulted in them not insuring you or insuring you under different terms.
 It extends during the entire policy term, because life insurance claims can be denied after the contestability period ends if fraud was committed to obtain the policy.

 A suicide clause is included in nearly all life insurance contracts.
 The company won’t pay the death benefit and return premiums if the insured commits suicide within the first two years of the policy.

 Some exclusions that aren’t universal but may be in the fine print of your life insurance policy include: illegal activity/committing a crime, dangerous activities (like sky diving or car racing), alcohol and/or drug use, and an aviation exclusion for private plane travel.

 Using life insurance in estate planning is a great tool to protect your loved ones.
-So remember to review your life insurance needs regularly, and to update beneficiaries (and potentially even ownership of the policy) as warranted by your personal situation.
+So remember to review your life insurance needs regularly, and to maintain beneficiaries (and potentially even ownership of the policy) as warranted by your situation.